frioux/blog/content/posts/self-control-on-a-phone.md

 insufficient to be much help.

 I can say that for me at least Boomerang will help break the habit.
-We'll see if I keep it after the free trial is over, but the other app limiting abilities are attractive to me.
+We'll see if I keep it after the free trial is over, but the other app-limiting abilities are attractive to me.
 Frustratingly the tool is mainly built for parents and thus requires more tracking than I would rather to even enable schedules of apps.
-I made a feature requeset but don't have high hopes that it will get implemented.
+I made a feature request but don't have high hopes that it will get implemented.

 To be clear, I don't actually think that any of this stuff (email, twitter,